|

 Where the function arguments are:

-The Mid function always returns a text string, even though this may be contain digits, and therefore may look like a number.
-This should be borne in mind if you wish to use the result of the function within further functions and formulas.
-Mid Function ExamplesThe spreadsheet below shows three examples of the Mid function.
-The formulas are shown in the spreadsheet on the left and the results are shown in the spreadsheet on the right.
+Note that the Mid function always returns a text string, even though this may be contain digits and therefore may look like a number.
+You should bear this in mind if you wish to use the result of the function within further formulas.

 |